-If you start at North Bondi, follow the many well-travelled paths, (although sometimes you will find yourself dipping inland ) or ensure that you are following the direction of the ocean’s edge, and you won’t have any trouble getting to Watsons Bay.
+If you start at North Bondi, follow the paths, which are well-signposted, and follow the ocean’s edge.
+You won’t have any trouble finding your way to Watsons Bay from Bondi.

 A great way to finish this beautiful walk would be by popping into The Watson Bay Hotel to reward yourself with a cold drink and a delicious meal.

-Remember to bring along water (water fountains are a little sparse along this route), wear comfortable shoes and of course, bring something to capture some fantastic photos!
+Remember to pack plenty of water (water fountains are sparse along this route), wear comfortable shoes and of course, bring your phone or camera to capture some fantastic photos!

 Contributed by Paula from TrulyExpat

-Bondi Icebergs Dining Room & Bar is a great place to visit for lunch.
-Given its amazing location, it’s no surprise they have quite a long list of celebrities who like to lunch there while they’re in town (such as Oprah, Beyonce, the Kardashians).
-It can be a great evening dining experience as well, as the sunset views are breathtaking!
+Bondi Icebergs Dining Room & Bar is the perfect place to visit for lunch.
+Given its amazing location, it’s no surprise that there is a long list of celebrities who like to lunch there while they’re in town (we’re talking Oprah, Beyonce, the Kardashians).

-Also note, the Bondi Icebergs Club is a different restaurant!
-This is a casual dining experience and is located below Icebergs’ Dining Room.
+It’s also worth mentioning that the Bondi Icebergs Club is a different restaurant!
+This is a casual dining experience and is located below the Icebergs’ Dining Room.
 It is a seat yourself cafeteria-style diner that also offers beautiful views.